twilkhoo/cssi-second-project/README.md

-# cssi-second-project
-Dog breed selector website: Find your ideal dog!
+# Dog breed selector website

-Web app that returns suitable dog breeds based on a set of user-selected dog traits.
+Web app that returns suitable dog breeds based on a set of user-selected dog traits: find your ideal dog!